fluencelabs/cli/docs/commands/README.md

     [--tracing] [--marine-build-args <value>]

 ARGUMENTS
-  WORKER-NAMES  Names of workers to deploy (by default all deals from 'deals' property in fluence.yaml are deployed)
+  WORKER-NAMES  Comma separated names of workers to deploy.
+Example: "worker1,worker2" (by default all workers from
+                'deals' property in fluence.yaml are deployed)

 FLAGS
   -k, --key-pair-name=<name>        Key pair name